linkovich2/backend-test/THOUGHT PROCESS.md

 3. Logging.
 Access logs in APIs like this are a great way to track usage.
 4. Performance tracking.
 NewRelic or something like it
 5. Refactoring.
 My example here is hardly idiomatic (although I'm not sure there's a particular standard to adhere to in the Node world) - maybe organizing it in whatever standards we've implemented in other repos is a good idea for onboarding.

+There are probably other improvements that can be made.
+This was a fun dive into GraphQL for me, as I didn't have much experience with it - generally I would have approached this with a REST solution, but I've done so much of that in my career and GraphQL had some interesting advantages for this use-case.

 Thanks again for this opportunity!
 Can't wait to meet with you guys about the repo!